 Authors should confirm at point of submission that their article is not under consideration for publication elsewhere.

 Manuscript files should not contain any author identifiable information as articles are double blind reviewed.

 Authors should limit the number of citations to their own work; they should avoid setting up the contribution exclusively or predominantly through self-discussion.
 If authors include self-citation, this has to be sparse, convincingly camouflaged, and contextualized with reference to other authors.
 Self-citations should have the form of a third person reference, not the first person and they should not use the reference “Author".

-If authors rely heavily on their previous work and are concerned with possible overlap, we ask to discuss distinctions with the previous work in the Author Cover Letter.
+If authors rely heavily on their previous work and are concerned with possible overlap, we ask to discuss distinctions from the previous work in the Author Cover Letter.
 We request a confirmation that at least 50% of both theoretical and empirical material is original and we reserve the right to withdraw the manuscript at any stage, including after publication, if this originality requirement is not convincingly met.